 About the author

-David J. Halperin taught Judaic studies in the Department of Religious Studies at the University of North Carolina, Chapel Hill, until his retirement in 2000.
-He has published five non-fiction books on Jewish mysticism and messianism, as well as the coming-of-age novel Journal of a UFO Investigator (2011).
+David J. Halperin taught Jewish studies in the Department of Religious Studies at the University of North Carolina, Chapel Hill, until his retirement in 2000.
+He has published five nonfiction books on Jewish mysticism and messianism, as well as the coming-of-age novel Journal of a UFO Investigator: A Novel (2011).
 He blogs about UFOs, religion, and related subjects at www.davidhalperin.net.

 —Jacques Vallée, author of Passport to Magonia: From Folklore to Flying Saucers